 - Create and present a thematic slide show, using past, present, and future tenses

 Robin Neuman teaches eighth-grade French and is also the chair of the foreign languages department at Concord Middle School in Concord, Massachusetts, a suburb of Boston.
 The 700 students in grades 6-8 are primarily from Concord, with some students coming from the METCO program, a city-to-suburban school desegregation project.
 At the end of fifth grade, students elect to take French or Spanish, both of which are three-year programs at the middle school.
 Concord uses the ACTFL Proficiency Guidelines instead of level designations to name their courses.
 At the end of eighth grade, students are recommended for placement into Novice Accelerated, Novice I Part 2, or Novice Review French in high school.
 There, the progression continues to Intermediate and Advanced French.

-When designing her lessons, Ms. Neuman refers to the National Standards for Foreign Language Learning, the Massachusetts State Frameworks, and the Concord Public Schools' Student Learning Outcomes to determine what students need to know, understand, and be able to do by the end of each unit (see Resources).
+When designing her lessons, Ms. Neuman refers to the Standards, the Massachusetts State Frameworks, and the Concord Public Schools' Student Learning Outcomes to determine what students need to know, understand, and be able to do by the end of each unit (see Resources).
 She also uses her textbook for basic vocabulary, but expands upon it so that students can accomplish the goals of the unit.
 "I write scaffolded lessons," Ms. Neuman says, "building on each previous concept until all the steps are there to have students accomplish the outcomes."
 She also makes sure that interpersonal, interpretive, and presentational communication, as well as cultural understanding, are developed and assessed in each unit.